mrigsby/CatchingWire-BoxLang/README.md

   - [CBSecurity](https://coldbox-security.ortusbooks.com/)
   - [BCrypt](https://forgebox.io/view/BCrypt)
   - [cbvalidation](https://coldbox-validation.ortusbooks.com/)
+  - [cbdebugger](https://forgebox.io/view/cbdebugger) *not fully supported in boxlang yet, but leaving it in for now in hopes it will soon!
   - [CBWire (Of Course!)](https://cbwire.ortusbooks.com/)
 - When `ENVIRONMENT=development` in the `.env` file you can automtically login using `COMMAND KEY + l` on mac and `WINDOWS KEY + l` on windows
 - Working [CBSecurity](https://coldbox-security.ortusbooks.com/) user authentication